 Causes of Diaper Rash

-Breast-fed babies have less diaper rash, probably because their urine and stool are chemically different from bottle-fed babies.
+Breast-fed babies have less diaper rash, probably because they urinate less often and their urine and stool are chemically different from bottle-fed babies.
 High-protein foods raise acid levels in urine and stool, promoting diaper rash.

 Prickly Heat